 Following our exploration of Uthina we continue north to Sidi Bou Said where we shall be based for four nights.
 (Overnight Sidi Bou Said) BLD

 Day 16: Wednesday 14 November, Sidi Bou Said – Cap Bon – Kélibia – Sidi Bou Said

-- Phoenicia-Punic city of Kerkouane, Cap Bon: UNESCO World-Heritage Site
+- Phoenicio-Punic city of Kerkouane, Cap Bon: UNESCO World-Heritage Site

 - Kélibia Fort